claabs/swiss-buchholz-problem/README.md

 1. Revert the Initial Swiss Matchups rule
 1. Seed the teams using the Initial Swiss Matchups rule throughout the entire Swiss event
-1. Come up with a table similar to the [six team matchup priority table](https://github.com/ValveSoftware/counter-strike_rules_and_regs/blob/main/major-supplemental-rulebook.md#swiss-bracket), but for eight teams
+1. Add a rule to resolve the scenario where rematch conflicts appear (e.g. seed 3v5 & seed 4v6)

 ## Running the simulation